v-cakoll/docs.it-it/docs/visual-basic/programming-guide/program-structure/how-to-collapse-and-hide-sections-of-code.md

 ---
-title: 'Procedura: Comprimere e nascondere sezioni di codice (Visual Basic)' ms.date: 07/20/2015
+title: 'Procedura: comprimere e nascondere sezioni di codice' ms.date: 07/20/2015
 helpviewer_keywords:
 - Visual Basic, code collapsing
 - Visual Basic, code hiding
 - Visual Basic code, collapsing and hiding ms.assetid: b770e8f5-e07d-491a-ab4b-a977980f9ba2
-ms.openlocfilehash: 4f11982cc0aa7654c1e456fb15d918a68bc4791b
+ms.openlocfilehash: e7aacdc3f41199127b00d276b382ec4a5f258da0
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71054111"
+ms.locfileid: "74347401"
 ---
-# <a name="how-to-collapse-and-hide-sections-of-code-visual-basic"></a>Procedura: Comprimere e nascondere sezioni di codice (Visual Basic)
+# <a name="how-to-collapse-and-hide-sections-of-code-visual-basic"></a>Procedura: comprimere e nascondere sezioni di codice (Visual Basic)

-La `#Region` direttiva consente di comprimere e nascondere sezioni di codice in file di Visual Basic.
-La `#Region` direttiva consente di specificare un blocco di codice che è possibile espandere o comprimere quando si usa l'editor di codice di Visual Studio.
-La possibilità di nascondere il codice rende i file più gestibili e più facili da leggere.
+The `#Region` directive enables you to collapse and hide sections of code in Visual Basic files.
+The `#Region` directive lets you specify a block of code that you can expand or collapse when using the Visual Studio code editor.
+The ability to hide code selectively makes your files more manageable and easier to read.
 Per altre informazioni, vedere [Struttura](/visualstudio/ide/outlining).

-`#Region`le direttive supportano la semantica del blocco `#If...#End If`di codice, ad esempio.
-Ciò significa che non possono iniziare in un blocco e terminare con un altro; l'inizio e la fine devono trovarsi nello stesso blocco. `#Region`le direttive non sono supportate all'interno di funzioni.
+`#Region` directives support code block semantics such as `#If...#End If`.
+This means they cannot begin in one block and end in another; the start and end must be in the same block. `#Region` directives are not supported within functions.

-## <a name="to-collapse-and-hide-a-section-of-code"></a>Per comprimere e nascondere una sezione di codice
+## <a name="to-collapse-and-hide-a-section-of-code"></a>To collapse and hide a section of code

-Inserire la sezione di codice tra le `#Region` istruzioni `#End Region` e, come nell'esempio seguente:
+Place the section of code between the `#Region` and `#End Region` statements, as in the following example:

 [!code-vb[VbVbalrConditionalComp#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrConditionalComp/VB/Class1.vb#6)]

-Il `#Region` blocco può essere utilizzato più volte in un file di codice; pertanto, gli utenti possono definire blocchi di routine e classi che possono, a loro volta, essere compressi. `#Region`i blocchi possono anche essere annidati `#Region` all'interno di altri blocchi.
+The `#Region` block can be used multiple times in a code file; thus, users can define their own blocks of procedures and classes that can, in turn, be collapsed. `#Region` blocks can also be nested within other `#Region` blocks.

 > [!NOTE]
-> Il codice nascosto non ne impedisce la compilazione e non influisce sulle `#If...#End If` istruzioni.
+> Hiding code does not prevent it from being compiled and does not affect `#If...#End If` statements.

 ## <a name="see-also"></a>Vedere anche